Appdynamics/ConfigMyApp-docs/docs/README.md

 ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of AppDynamics business applications, Server Viz, dashboarding, etc  without the need to manaully login to the controller.
 Automated configuration saves time, hassle and cost; it decreases human error and maintains consistency of thresholds and naming conventations accross a customer's estate.

-The design of ConfigMyApp is based on the DevOps configuration-as-code paradigm.
-It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment (CI/CD) pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.

-Being able to remotely create and update configurations in AppDynamics will significantly enhance user adoption and time to value.
+ConfigMyApp enhances rapid medium and large scale rollout of AppDynamics.
+We built ConfigMyApp based on the DevOps configuration-as-code paradigm with a simple  objective - the ability to configure appdynamics with from customers' existing Continous Integration and Deployment (CI/CD) pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.  Being able to remotely create and update configurations in AppDynamics will significantly enhance user adoption and time to value.
 In addition, configuraion-as-code is a concept that will appeal to the DevOps team.

 # Supported Components